 If you’re a healthcare professional looking to boost your administrative and managerial skills, a certificate in managing health services programs and projects may be right for you.
-Increase your marketability and career options by gaining a foundation in healthcare project management, a skill that can lead to supervisory positions at hospitals, clinics, nonprofit and government agencies, and other medical facilities.
+Increase your marketability and career options by gaining a foundation in grant and research healthcare project management, a skill that can lead to supervisory positions at hospitals, clinics, nonprofit and government agencies, and other medical facilities.

 This 18-credit interdisciplinary certificate in managing health services programs and projects brings together relevant courses from business, public administration, sociology, and communications.

 The credits you earn in this certificate program can be a standalone professional development opportunity, or they may provide a pathway to an undergraduate degree at the College of General Studies, such as our BA in health services.